pfh/fitnoise/doc/models.md

 (This is similar to `arrayWeights` in Limma, but with the array weight estimation performed simultaneously with estimation of other noise parameters.)

-**Note:** Do not use this with two replicates per experimental group, per-sample variances are only identifiable with 3x replication or higher.
+**Note:** Unless you specify control genes, do not use this with two replicates per experimental group.
+Per-sample variances are only identifiable with 3x replication or higher, or with control genes specified.